-Simply ignore this option if you do not use the encryption feature available in Windows XP.
-(Files/folders encryption is set in Properties -> General -> Advanced Attributes -> Encrypt contents to secure data).
+Simply ignore this option if you do not use the encryption feature available in Windows 2003 Server and Windows XP operating systems.
+(Files/folders encryption is set in

+Properties -> General -> Advanced Attributes -> Encrypt contents to secure data).

 Check the option if there are encrypted files in the backup and you want them to be accessed by any user after restore.
 Otherwise, only the user who encrypted the files/folders will be able to read them.
 Decryption may also be useful if you are going to restore encrypted files on another computer.